Ekiben Bento “Train Bento”Katachiware Japanese Style Tableware

-Today the Japanese take pride in their Ekiben, with an abundance of packaging choices often providing a sample of the area’s culture.
+Today the Japanese take pride in their Ekiben, available from most major train stations.
+They are available with an abundance of packaging choices, often providing a sample of the area’s culture.
 All are available in convenient containers with many making unique souvenirs.
 They usually include a serving of rice, cooked or raw vegetables and a small portion of meat.
 You can also find Ekiben with sushi, seafood, chicken or beef.
 Some are served hot, others cold.
 Some include drinks, even alcoholic beverages.

 Meaning of Ekiben Bento

 Ekibentō or ekiben (駅弁当 or 駅弁) is made up of two Japanese words, namely ‘eki’ which means a train station and ‘ben’ which stands for a Japanese lunch box.
 An ekiben is a lunch box that is sold at railway stations across Japan.
 They are meant to be eaten on the train and include delicious food items prepared from top quality local ingredients.

 The food content is prepared in a manner that does not require heating before consumption and is easily eaten in the train compartment while travelling.
 Food safety is valued highly, and every box gives clear information about how to eat the meal with the expiry date and time.
 Packaging and foods used are normally unique and distinct, reflecting the local produce and regional tastes.